dikovmaxim/netup/README.md

 How to make a new style:
 For examle you want to make an other style for your website based on netUP.
 We would not recommend you to delete a standart style folder.
-We would suggest you to copy It, rename it and make all changes.
-To apply changes - you have to edit config.php and change style parameter to name of your ew style folder.
+We would suggest you to copy It, rename it and make all changes. <br>To apply changes - you have to edit config.php and change style parameter to name of your ew style folder.
 example:
 config.php